Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Throughput Optimized HDD (st1)

 **Explanation:**
-"Magnetic (standard)" is incorrect.
+Magnetic (standard) is incorrect.
 Magnetic (previously standard) volumes are legacy HDD-backed volumes that offer lower performance and are rarely recommended for modern workloads where SSDs are preferable.
-"Provisioned IOPS SSD (io2)" is incorrect. io2 provides the highest sustained IOPS and throughput for mission-critical databases but is more expensive and targeted at I/O-intensive workloads rather than general use.
+Provisioned IOPS SSD (io2) is incorrect. io2 provides the highest sustained IOPS and throughput for mission-critical databases but is more expensive and targeted at I/O-intensive workloads rather than general use.
-"General Purpose SSD (gp3)" is correct. gp3 is designed to deliver a balance of price and performance for a broad set of workloads, allowing baseline performance and the ability to provision additional IOPS and throughput independently of volume size.
+General Purpose SSD (gp3) is correct. gp3 is designed to deliver a balance of price and performance for a broad set of workloads, allowing baseline performance and the ability to provision additional IOPS and throughput independently of volume size.
-"Throughput Optimized HDD (st1)" is incorrect. st1 is optimized for large, sequential throughput for big data or log processing and is not the balanced general-purpose option.
+Throughput Optimized HDD (st1) is incorrect. st1 is optimized for large, sequential throughput for big data or log processing and is not the balanced general-purpose option.

 ---